jpane24/OVtool/README.md

 # Acknowledgements

-The devlopment of this tutorial was supported by funding from grant R01DA045049 (PIs: Griffin/McCaffrey) from the National Institute on Drug Abuse.
+The development of this tutorial was supported by funding from grant R01DA045049 (PIs: Griffin/McCaffrey) from the National Institute on Drug Abuse.
 It was also supported by the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Services Administration